abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/theory.rst

+..  _a_little_bit_of_theory:

 A little bit of theory
 ----------------------

 ..  only:: draft

     If you are allergic to theory, you can completely skip this section.
+We give you in a nutshell the important ideas and vocabulary we use throughout this manual.
 Of course - we took the time to write it, right? - we are convinced that you will benefit from reading it.

+    Here are the main ideas:

+      - problems are divided in two categories: **easy** (:math:`\in \textrm{P}`) and **hard** (:math:`\in \textrm{NP}`) problems.
+        The last ones are also called *intractable* and in general we only can find good solutions not optimal ones for those problems.
+        Actually, this question is still open (:math:`P \stackrel{?}{=} NP`) and there is a one million dollars prize to decide this question;

+      - good solutions are called *approximations* and since the '90ties a lot of effort has been spent in a complexity theory of approximations.
+There is a whole zoo of complexity classes.
+Some problems car be approximated but without any guarantee on the quality of the solution, others can be approximated with as much precision you desire but you have to pay the price for this precision.
+For some problems it is even hard to find approximations!
+      - ff
+      - blublub
+      - bloblo

 Complexity theory in a few lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Intractability
+""""""""""""""""""""

 ..  only:: draft